-Applications for 9% LIHTCs are grouped into one of two classifications for evaluation in accordance with the QAP - Public Housing and General Classifications; and b.
+b.
 Tax-Exempt Bond (TEB) Financing - 4% LIHTC

 4% LIHTCs allocated to any development does not affect the state's tax credit ceiling allotment.
 However, developments must satisfy the requirements for allocations under the QAP, CHFA Procedures, Policies, and the Code.
 Typically, CHFA issues the TEBs for developments that receive 4% LIHTC allocations.
 Any proposed development to be funded with CHFA TEBs is presented to the CHFA Board of Directors for approval.
-However, if another governmental unit will issue the TEBs, CHFA will review the underwriting for the TEBs on behalf of the Office of Policy and Management.
-In such instances CHFA will issue a memo verifying compliance with the State Bond Commission Multifamily Underwriting Standards.
+However, if another governmental unit will issue the TEBs, CHFA will review the underwriting for the TEBs on behalf of the State of Connecticut's Office of Policy and Management.
+In such instances, CHFA will issue a memo verifying compliance with the CHFA Multifamily Underwriting Standards for the State Bond Commission.